rupamgangulydev/Backend-SQL-NoSQL-with-GO-Lang/README.md

 func main() {
 	fmt.Println("Factorial of 4", factorial(4)) //Factorial of 4 24
-	defer anotherFunc() //defer keword in GO makes a function execute at the end of the execution (or when hits return statement) of parent function from where it is called. fmt.Println("HI I am MAIN and I execute first instead of defer function") fmt.Println("HI I am MAIN and I execute first instead of defer function") fmt.Println("HI I am MAIN and I execute first instead of defer function")
+	defer anotherFunc() //defer keword in GO makes a function execute at the end of the
+	//execution (or when hits return statement) of parent function from where it is called. fmt.Println("HI I am MAIN and I execute first instead of defer function") fmt.Println("HI I am MAIN and I execute first instead of defer function") fmt.Println("HI I am MAIN and I execute first instead of defer function")